The Do’s and Don’ts for Creating Inspiring Feature Walls

 The whole aim of a feature wall is to make a statement and leave a lasting impression.
 It is the focal point of the room and is a great opportunity to experiment with colours and tones.
 Continue reading for our interior design teams’ feature wall ideas and the do’s and don’ts for making a statement.

 You have two options when it comes to feature walls.
 Bright and dark colours are bold and experimental, or use pastel shades to subtly inject a little interest into the room without becoming overwhelming.

 Rooms that work

-Be conscious of putting a feature wall in your kitchen as these are already busy rooms with lots of furniture in.
-Choose the largest wall without any cabinets on, and use a bright colour like Gladio.
+Be conscious of putting a feature wall in your kitchen as these are already busy rooms with lots of furniture in them.
+Choose the largest wall without any cabinets on and use a bright colour like Gladio.

 - Choose a colour that complements the rest of the room

 - Use the colour of the feature wall to define the rest of the living space, setting the atmosphere